drjasonharrison/til/json/vscode-combining-cspell-dictionaries.md

 done | sort | uniq | sed "s/\"$/,/"
 ```

-That can be copied into the user VS Code Code Spell dictionary
+That can be copied into the user VS Code Spell Checker dictionary

 ## Counting duplicates